carepaths/snomed-database-loader/PostgreSQL/README.md

-# 20180614 BRG
-Made some modification to import SNAP(shot) data and the ICD10 map Need to add the IDC10 map files to the .zip archive: zip -u Snomed.zip Snap/*.csv/tsv

-Also need to add a param for the INT locale

-For production, change psql_camp to psql for running the imports

 # SNOMED CT DATABASE

 PostgreSQL SQL Scripts to create and populate a PostgreSQL database with a SNOMED CT terminology release.